September 5, 2023

 Web3 is still massively misunderstood.
 It’s very early in this movement and a great time to get involved, explore and buidl.

 Interested in building a Web3 app that will change the world?
-Get inspired, get funded, and start building today.
+Get your idea funded, and start building today.

 Want to stay in the loop?
 Visit our website and join the conversation on our channels.